leonardomendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 #### Launchpad Removal & App User Management Update

 * We removed the old launchpad page, as we have moved to a new SSO architecture.
-The old URL `launchpad.mendix.com` now links to your [My Apps](/developerportal/#my-apps) page.
+The old URL `launchpad.mendix.com` now links to your  page.
 * We moved the App User management functionality of the launchpad to the **General** app settings in the Developer Portal.
 For more information, see the [Managing App Users](/developerportal/collaborate/general-settings/#managing-app-users) section of *How to Manage General App Settings*.

 ### August 9th, 2019